 I have read the general causation reports of Drs.
 Hatten and Bird.
 Those reports detail the levels at which the toxins at issue are hazardous to humans and are known to cause kidney cancer.
-Mr. Howard meets and exceeds many of the studies that show these exposure metrics.
+Ms. Tukes has similar exposure to a number of those exposure metrics.

-I utilized these general causation reports, and in particular the levels known to cause kidney cancer, in my analysis here.
+I utilized these general causation reports, and in particular the levels known to cause kidney cancer, in my analyses here.